Updated May 26, 2026§ For Everyday Items

 How does the Chipolo LOOP attach to keys?

 The LOOP uses a flexible silicone strap that loops through a standard keyring or carabiner.
 The strap is reinforced where it meets the tracker body, which is the failure point on older plastic-ring keychains.
-After 5 months on a 4-key office ring with daily pocket use, our test unit showed no fraying or stretching.
+That reinforcement holds up to daily pocket use without fraying or stretching.

 How long does the Chipolo LOOP battery last?

 The rechargeable battery is rated for approximately 12 months per charge.
 Heavy Find Sound users who ring their keys daily will drain faster than that.
-Our 5-month carry test consumed about 53 percent of the indicator charge, which extrapolates close to the rated runtime under normal keyring use.
+Under normal keyring use, a full year per charge is realistic.

 Does the Chipolo LOOP work on Android?